snowood1/BERT-ENN/README.md

 This repository contains the essential code for the paper [Uncertainty-Aware Reliable Text Classification (KDD 2021)](https://dl.acm.org/doi/10.1145/3447548.3467382).

+The paper is to combine evidential uncertainty and BERT for OOD detection tasks in text classification.

+You may also check our previous work [Multidimensional Uncertainty-Aware Evidential Neural Networks (AAAI 2021)](https://github.com/snowood1/wenn) in image classification.

 ## Prerequisites
 The code is written by Python 3.6 in Linux system.
 The cuda version is 10.2.
 The necessary packages include: